LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/reading/many-to-many/_index.md

 ---
 Let's set up a many-to-many relationship between `Event` and `Tag`.

+{{% notice blue "Note" "rocket" %}}
+The following walkthrough is a continuation of the `Some Setup` chapter.
+If you have not completed the steps in the `Some Setup` walkthrough you will need to revisit them before continuing.
+{{% /notice %}}

 ## Join Tables

 To relate data in a many-to-many fashion in a relational database requires a new type of SQL table.